bbakk14/macrochronicles/content/about.md

 title: About
 ---

 My name is Ben Bakkum, and I'm the author of Macro Chronicles.
-I currently work on the data team at GiveDirectly, a nonprofit that operates cash transfer and basic income programs across seven countries in Africa and has provided disaster relief in the US, Puerto Rico, and the Bahamas.
+I live in New York and work on the data team at GiveDirectly, a nonprofit that operates cash transfer and basic income programs across seven countries in Africa and has provided disaster relief in the US, Puerto Rico, and the Bahamas.

 Prior to GiveDirectly, I worked on the Private Bank Chief Investment Officer's team at J.P.
 Morgan, where I contributed to macroeconomic and global financial market research and analysis.
 I've passed all three levels of the Chartered Financial Analyst Exams.